tc39/proposal-smart-pipelines/readme.md

     .toString()
 }
 ```
 A nested pipeline works consistently.
-It merely shadows the topic
+It merely shadows the outer context’s
-reference within its own body.
+topic with the topic within its own body’s inner context.

 <tr>
 <td>